unterberg-dev/react-classmate/README.md

 ## The "issue"

 When working with utility-first libraries like [uno.css](https://unocss.dev/) or [tailwind](https://tailwindcss.com/), it's common to define utility classes directly in your React components.
-While the below works for most of our cases, it can lead to cluttered and hard-to-maintain code, especially handling with conditional classes and/or dynamic styles.
-Often I do not want to create a wrapper component only to keep the styles separated.
+While this approach works in most cases, it can result in cluttered, hard-to-maintain code - especially when dealing with conditional or dynamic class names.

 ```tsx
 const SomeButton = ({ isLoading, isActive, ...props } : SomeButtonProps) => {